Position

 On the sphere the normal passes through the centre and the latitude (ϕ) is therefore equal to the angle subtended at the centre by the meridian arc from the equator to the point concerned.
 If the meridian distance is denoted by m(ϕ) then

 where R denotes the mean radius of the Earth.
 R is equal to 6,371 km or 3,959 miles.
 No higher accuracy is appropriate for R since higher-precision results necessitate an ellipsoid model.
 With this value for R the meridian length of 1 degree of latitude on the sphere is 111.2 km (69.1 statute miles) (60.0 nautical miles).
-The length of 1 minute of latitude is 1.853 km (1.151 statute miles) (1.00 nautical miles), while the length of 1 second of latitude is 30.8 m or 101 feet (see nautical mile).
+The length of one minute of latitude is 1.853 km (1.151 statute miles) (1.00 nautical miles), while the length of 1 second of latitude is 30.8 m or 101 feet (see nautical mile).

 Meridian distance on the ellipsoid